Geology

 Tuition, Fees, Housing, and Cost of Living

-Beginning in Winter Semester 2013/2014, there will be no tuition charged.
-The following fees will still be charged each semester:
+The following fee will still be charged each semester:

-• Basic Fee: 52 EUR (formerly Studentenwerksbeitrag).
+• Basic Fee: 87 EUR.
 No waiver possible.
 Failure to pay on time results in exmatriculation of the student.

 Scholarships